 Remember, do not buy any Danish SIM card other than Lebara Denmark, Lycamobile Denmark, or OiSTER.
 Although you can buy OK Mobil, Coop Mobil, and Nettalk SIM cards in certain stores (OK gas stations, Coop stores, or Netto stores), you need a CPR-number to activate those SIM cards.

-With that out of the way, let’s see what Denmark has to offer to us.
+What that being said, let's see what the Danish operators have to offer to us.

 Lebara Denmark, just Lebara, is one of the MVNOs available to travelers in Denmark.
 Lebara is active in numerous countries, making them a well-known brand.
 Lebara uses the Telenor Denmark network (which also allows you to use the Danish Telia network because of the Telia-Telenor partnership).
 As a result, you can expect good coverage and speeds throughout the country.